Spiritual lessons from amateur radio

 Finally, I realized that the microphone must be voice-activated.

 We also have a voice-actuated mike to transmit to the Lord.
-There are no buttons that must be pushed when we want to talk to Him.
+No buttons have to be be pushed when we want to talk to Him.
 That's good news.

 -- Howard Culbertson, N0FOL